vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-3-settingyourstoretheme.md

 ### Step 3 - Linking your local code to the VTEX IO platform

 After setting up your local development environment and cloning the Store Theme boilerplate app, you'll want to sync your changes with the VTEX IO platform to preview them on your website.
 Since the boilerplate app already includes a default theme, you can immediately see how this theme affect your website's frontend.
-This is done using a [development workspace](https://developers.vtex.com/docs/guides/vtex-io-documentation-creating-a-development-workspace) the `vtex link` command, which sends your code to the platform and allows you to see your changes in real-time.
+This is done using a [development workspace](https://developers.vtex.com/docs/guides/vtex-io-documentation-creating-a-development-workspace) and the `vtex link` command, which sends your code to the platform and allows you to see your changes in real-time.

 1. Open the terminal and log in to your VTEX account.
 ```sh